ChaosAmd/pokemons-site/README.md

 This is a a test on the purescript development environment with react.
 As this is a sandbox of a cutting-edge technology, it is not recommended to use as source for production development.

+The code is based on a previous version of [Taqtile frontend challenge](https://github.com/indigotech/taq-challenge)

 ## Configuring environment

 The nodejs and spago are ommited, they can be found on references.